 13 Reasons Why is the most buzzed-about teen drama on the block.
 Yet while the Netflix series has been praised for its depictions of sexual assault, not everyone is thrilled with how the show tackles the touchy subject of suicide.

-13 Reasons Why has received some backlash for showing teenager Hannah (Katherine Langford) taking her own life, a move which some mental health organizations believe could be triggering for those who are battling suicidal thoughts.
-Producers on the show have defended the decision, stating the intention was not to glamorize suicide, but to instead illustrate how horrific an act it is.
+13 Reasons Why has received some backlash for showing teenager Hannah (Katherine Langford) taking her own life, a move which some mental health organisations believe could be triggering for those who are battling suicidal thoughts.
+Producers on the show have defended the decision, stating the intention was not to glamorise suicide, but to instead illustrate how horrific an act it is.

 Aislinn Paul, who portrayed Clare Edwards on the long-running teen soap Degrassi — itself celebrated for painting realistic depictions of teen life — stated that she believed that 13 Reasons Why was more harmful than helpful.
 In a series of tweets, Paul wrote: